wojciech-kulik/FlashSpace/README.md

 https://github.com/user-attachments/assets/9bc22b19-7cd7-48f8-a679-0adf4adc3aef

-## 📝 Notes
+## 📝 Design Decisions

+### Non-disruptive Behavior

-FlashSpace doesn't manage windows, so if you switch to a workspace and call another app that is not assigned to the workspace, it will be shown on top of the workspace apps.
+FlashSpace doesn't actively manage windows, so if you switch to a workspace and call another app that is not assigned to the workspace, it will be shown on top of the workspace apps.

-I consider this as a desired behavior because it allows you to quickly access other apps without glitches or switching between workspaces.
+It is considered to be a desired behavior as it allows quickly accessing other apps without glitches or switching between workspaces.

-This is a common issue with tiling window managers that they often cause glitches when a small pop-up window is shown or some unexpected app is opened.

-If you want to hide the new app, you can simply use the hotkey again.
+Glitches are common in tiling window managers, often caused by not configured pop-ups or dialog windows.
+FlashSpace prevents these issues by not managing windows & apps that are unassigned allowing you to interact with the system in a non-disruptive way.

+### No Support For Individual App Windows Per Workspace

+FlashSpace doesn't support the concept of individual app windows per workspace.
+This is a conscious decision to keep the app simple and fast.

+This way, FlashSpace can rely on native show & hide functionality ensuring the most efficient way of managing and switching between workspaces.
+Additionally, this hack-free approach is battery-friendly and doesn't break other features in the system like Mission Control.

+Adding support for individual app windows per workspace would require a lot of complexity and would downgrade the performance of the app.
+However, it is planned to further investigate a possibility of adding this feature in the future.

 ## 🖥️ SketchyBar Integration